 Be a library kid

-Parents, please see Parents of a Library Kid for more information.
+Parents, please see Children in the Library Policy for more information.

 - A library kid can stop at the reference desk to say “hi” and ask questions.
 (Librarians are here to help you find what you need.)

 - A library kid explores the library and finds fascinating, mind-expanding information!

 - A library kid presents their library card when checking out library materials (this is for your own protection).

 - A library kid uses their walking feet (running could cause an injury to you or others).